TomKrauss/pks-edit/doc/manual/editing_files.md

 - _Logfile mode_ - logfile mode can be used to automatically reload the file contents (or the end of a file for big files), when the opened file changes as new text is appended to that file.
 Files opened in _Logfile mode_ are by default also not editable.

+## Multi-caret editing

+PKS-Edit supports the definition of multiple insertion carets where changes can be made in a corresponding way on various places in the text/code edited.
+Multiple carets in PKS-Edit can be created by:

+- clicking to a place to add a secondary caret using `Alt+Click`
+- moving the caret up and down using `Ctrl+Alt+Up/Down` to add vertical secondary carets
+- by adding a `multi-word-match caret`: pressing `Ctrl+Shift+L` will place a secondary caret on all words **currently visible on the screen** matching the word close to the main input caret allowing to change all identical words with one operation.
+- inserting a template defining one or more secondary caret places for editing.

+Multi caret mode ends, when an operation is performed inside PKS-Edit other than inserting characters and deleting characters.

 ## Coding functions

 ### Code Completion